christiansafka/nextjs-rag/README.md

 ```
 Works on Vercel, Netlify, and any Node.js host.
 Just add `OPENAI_API_KEY` to your environment variables.

+**Serverless Support (Vercel/Lambda):** The package automatically detects serverless environments and uses `/tmp` for the database at runtime (since `/var/task` is read-only).
+On cold starts, the database is copied from your deployment bundle to `/tmp`.
+No manual configuration needed!

 Note: nextjs-rag does not yet support images, PDFs, or videos without preprocessing.

 ---